fsismondi/ioppytest/README.md

 make run-agent-coap-server
 ```

-## (opt 2.8) Running a second IUT
+## (opt 2.8) Running the second IUT

+We have two options for running the second IUT.
+Either we test against agains an IUT driven by a second user (user-to-user interop session,
+or we test against an IUT which is automated (single-user session).
+Second IUT then is
+driven automatically by some python driver code (special integration required).

-### (opt 2.8.1) User to user session, second user with his/her own IUT
+### (opt 2.8.1) User to user session.

 The second IUT needs to connect to the same VHOST the same way first IUT
 did.
-For this the RMQ broker needs to be reachable by this second IUT
- (and it's agent instance).

-If this is the case then user 2 should just export the same environment
+For this user 2 should just export the same environment
- variables as user 1, and launch agent, and CLI just as user 1 did.
+variables, launch agent, and CLI as user 1 did.

+See intructions from 2.2 to 2.7.

-### (opt 2.8.2) Single user session, against an automated-IUT
+### (opt 2.8.2) Single user session ( testing against an automated-IUT).

- If the user wants to run test against one of the automated-IUT
- (~reference implementation) supported by ioppytest:
+ If the user wants to run interop tests against one of the automated-IUT supported by ioppytest:

 ```
 make run-coap-server